2024 Atlantic hurricane season

-The 2024 Atlantic hurricane season was an extremely active and devastating Atlantic hurricane season that became the third-costliest on record, behind only 2017 and 2005.
+The 2024 Atlantic hurricane season was an extremely active and destructive Atlantic hurricane season that became the third-costliest on record, behind only 2017 and 2005.
 The season featured 18 named storms, 11 hurricanes, and 5 major hurricanes; it was also the first since 2019 to feature multiple Category 5 hurricanes.
 Additionally, the season had the highest accumulated cyclone energy (ACE) rating since 2020, with a total value of 161.5 units.
 The season officially began on June 1 and ended on November 30.
 These dates, adopted by convention, have historically described the period in each year when most subtropical or tropical cyclogenesis occurs in the Atlantic Ocean.

 The first system, Tropical Storm Alberto, developed on June 19 and then made landfall near Tampico, Tamaulipas, the next day.
-Afterward, two storms formed at the end of June, with the first, Hurricane Beryl, being a rare June major hurricane, the earliest Category 5 Atlantic hurricane on record, and only the second recorded in July; the system caused significant impacts, especially in the Windward Islands and Texas.
-Next, Tropical Storm Chris which formed on June 30 and quickly made landfall in Veracruz.
+Afterward, two storms formed at the end of June, with the first, Hurricane Beryl, being a rare June major hurricane and only the second known Category 5 Atlantic hurricane in July, attaining this status on the earliest recorded date.
+Beryl caused significant impacts, especially in the Windward Islands and Texas, with over $9 billion in damage and 73 fatalities.
+Next, Tropical Storm Chris formed on June 30 and quickly moved ashore Veracruz.
 Activity then went dormant for more than three weeks.
 In early August, Hurricane Debby developed in the Gulf of Mexico before striking Florida and South Carolina.
 Shortly thereafter came Hurricane Ernesto, which impacted the Lesser Antilles, Puerto Rico, Bermuda, and parts of Atlantic Canada in mid-August.
-After an unusual lull in activity in late August and early September, Hurricane Francine formed in the western Gulf of Mexico, then made landfall in Louisiana.
+After an unusual lull in activity in late August and early September, Hurricane Francine formed in the western Gulf of Mexico, then made landfall in Louisiana, inflicting about $1.3 billion in damage.